Arizona Car Insurance

 Auto Insurance Coverage In Arizona

-The state of Arizona requires auto insurance coverage on every motor vehicle driven within the state, and you will usually need to present proof of insurance if you are stopped by a police officer.
+The state of Arizona requires auto insurance coverage on every motor vehicle driven within the state.
+You will usually need to present proof of insurance if you are stopped by a police officer.
 If you don't have car insurance in Arizona, the state may suspend your driver's license or vehicle registration.
 You can get Arizona car insurance quotes online or by calling (800) 841-3000.

 If you are moving into Arizona, it is very important to register your car in Arizona and get car insurance as soon as possible.
 If your car was insured in your previous state, the same levels of coverage may not be acceptable to the state of Arizona.
 Whether moving to Phoenix or another part of the state, be sure to call GEICO as early as possible to get the right auto insurance.